fox-archives/periodic-table/readme.md

 ## introduction

-modern website that elegantly shows the periodic table and the properties of each element in an interactive user interface built for mobile and desktop.
+modern website that elegantly shows the periodic table and the properties of each element in an interactive user interface built for mobile and desktop

 ![periodic table image](./periodic-table.png)

 ## prerequisites

-need `node`, `yarn`, `make`, `wolframscript`
+- `node`
+- `yarn`
+- `make`
+- `wolframscript`

 ## setup